jamesmcm/fireiceRL/PLAN.md

 9.  **PPO Update:** Periodically, the agent will use the collected data to update its policy and value networks using the PPO algorithm.
 10. **Repeat:** This process will repeat for thousands or even millions of frames, allowing the agent to gradually learn and improve its gameplay.

+#### Parallel Environment Batching

+To accelerate data collection, the trainer can drive multiple FCEUX instances concurrently (`--num-workers`).
+Observations, actions, value targets, and advantages are batched across workers each rollout step.
+Episodes terminate independently: when a worker reports `done`, the trainer records its terminal statistics, immediately issues an environment reset on that worker, and continues populating the batch with the fresh observation.
+Reward accounting and stagnation logic aggregate totals across all workers, while CNN snapshots write into per-worker subdirectories to avoid filename clashes.

 ### Step 5: Action Space and Menu Handling

 **5.1.
 Core Actions:**